robotology/superquadric-grasp-demo/README.md

 [`Go to the top`](#icub-grasp-demo)

 #### How to run the code
 This demo has been designed in order to be automatically executed on the iCub robot.
-If you are interested in a interactive mode for launching the grasping algorithm, please visit [this page](http://github.com/robotology/superquadric-grasp-example).
+If you are interested in a interactive mode for launching the grasping algorithm, please visit the [`superquadric-grasp-example`](http://github.com/robotology/superquadric-grasp-example) repository.

 In order to automatically run the `icub-grasp-demo`, please: